-Learning how to form a habit, will help you build the life you desire in autopilot.
+Learning how to form a habit, will help you build the life you desire on autopilot.
 Your life is nothing but a sum of the things you have repeatedly done and thought about in the past.
 These choices might feel like well-considered decisions, but according to a paper published in Journal of Personality and Social Psychology, more than 45 percent of our actions were not actual decisions but were instead habits.
 1 A habit is a behavior which becomes so automatic over a period that it requires no thought, energy or effort to do it.
 Learning how to form a habit will let you shape your life without thinking about it.

 There is a 10 step system to create any habit covered in the second half of this post.
-Before we look into how to form a habit with the 10 step system, its important to understand why habits fail and the elements required to make it work.
+Before we look into how to form a habit with the 10 step system, it is important to understand why habits fail and the elements required to make it work.
 When people want to bring about a change in their life, they make new goals instead of learning how to form a habit.
 This is why most people fail.

 Your Goals Sabotages Your Success